devwdougherty/willian-dougherty/README.md

 At present, I'm working on R&D projects and Product/Services within the area of software Web and Mobile Development.
 Some concepts of projects already experienced in my career: Facial Recognition and Detection, Natural Language, Circular Economy, API and Microservices development, ERP (customization development and support).

-• 5 years of software development experience.
+• 4 years of software development experience.

 • Experience in Agile/SCRUM teams.

-• Advanced English.
+• Advanced English and Intermdiary Spanish.

 • Experience in cloud and microservices architecture projects.